flutter/news_toolkit/docs/docs/flutter_development/ads.md

 1. Insert them locally at the client level or
 2. Insert them into the data served by your [data source](/server_development/connecting_your_data_source).

+For additional tips, best practices, discouraged implementations with banners, review our articles on the Help Center [here](https://support.google.com/admob/answer/6128877).

 _Inserting Banner Ads Locally_

 To insert banner ads locally, add `BannerAdBlocks` with your desired size into any block feed by adjusting the state emitted by the `ArticleBloc` and `FeedBloc`, respectively.